-As these statistics play an important part in other tools, you can correct them if Text Inspector has analysed them wrongly.
+As these statistics play an important part in the other analyses on the website, we’ve ensured that you can correct them if you find any inaccuracies.

 Syllable count is used to calculate other statistics such as Flesch Kincaid, so if you change it you will also change those counts.

 Type/token ratio (TTR)